 Vertex Input Modes

-Mapit GIS gives you three different ways to place vertices when creating or editing line and polygon features.
+Mapit GIS gives you different ways to place vertices when creating or editing line and polygon features.
 You can cycle between them at any time from the edit toolbar, and the right mode depends on whether you are standing at the feature, digitising from the map, or projecting from a known point.

 - Android